jesperbjerke/laravel-bread/README.md

 Route::delete('{id}', [UserController::class, 'delete']); // Delete user
 Route::delete('{id}/detach/{relatedModel}', [UserController::class, 'detach']); // Attach an existing model to be related to user
 Route::put('{id}/attach/{relatedModel}', [UserController::class, 'attach']); // Detach an existing related model from user

+// If you want to use TUS uploads add this route Route::any('tus/{chunkId?}', [UserController::class, 'tus']); // Handle TUS uploads
 ```

 Remember to only define the endpoints that you actually want to use.
 And set proper authentication and authorization rules.